Overview of authentication in Power Apps portals

 |Azure Directory Federation Services (AD FS)||SAML 2.0||AD FS with SAML 2.0|

 |AD FS||WS-Federation||AD FS with WS-Federation|

 Note: Twitter authentication for portals is temporarily unavailable because of the compatibility issues.

 |Not applicable||Local authentication|

-If you're already using an existing identity provider and would like to migrate your portal to use another identity provider, read migrate identity providers.
-The example shows how you can migrate an existing identity provider to Azure Active Directory B2C, though you can use any provider of your choice to migrate to.
+If you're already using an existing identity provider and want to migrate your portal to use another identity provider, read Migrate identity providers.
+The example shows how you can migrate an existing identity provider to Azure AD B2C, though you can use the provider of your choice to migrate to.

 Portal administrators have several options for controlling account sign-up behavior.
-Open registration is the least restrictive sign-up configuration where the portal allows a user account to be registered by providing a user identity.
-Alternative configurations may require users to provide an invitation code or valid email address to register with the portal.
-Whatever of the registration configuration, both local and external accounts participate equally in the registration workflow.
+Open registration is the least restrictive sign-up configuration, where the portal allows a user account to be registered by providing a user identity.
+Alternative configurations might require users to provide an invitation code or valid email address to register with the portal.
+Whatever the registration configuration, both local and external accounts participate equally in the registration workflow.
 Users can choose which type of account they want to register.

-During sign-up, the user has the option of selecting an external identity from a list of identity providers, or, a not recommended approach of creating a local account (providing a username and password).
+During sign-up, the user has the option of selecting an external identity from a list of identity providers or—in an approach that's not recommended—creating a local account (providing a username and password).
 If an external identity is selected, the user is required to sign in through the chosen identity provider to prove that they own the external account.
 In both external or local identity provider situations, the user is immediately registered and authenticated with the portal.
-A new contact record is created in the Common Data Service environment upon sign-up.
+A new contact record is created in the Dataverse environment upon sign-up.